-- 1 Some researchers believe that the world's population is growing faster than the world's farmers are able to feed it.
-The result will be widespread 10 food insecurity, starvation and 10 famine.
-Those who support this 9 scenario point to the degradation 8 of existing agricultural resources 7 also point out that most of the 9 population growth is occurring 5 in areas already at risk of food 5

-insecurity, such as parts of Africa.
+- Some researchers believe that the world's population is growing faster than the world's farmers are able to feed it.
+The result will be widespread food insecurity, starvation and famine.
+Those who support this scenario point to the degradation of existing agricultural resources such as fresh water and soil.
+They also point out that most of the population growth is occurring in areas already at risk of food insecurity, such as parts of Africa. - 2 Other researchers are more optimistic.

-6

-- 2 Other researchers are more optimistic.
 They point out that food production over the last few centuries has largely kept pace with (and even exceeded) population growth.
 This has 0.00 been largely due to the use of new technologies, referred to as the Green Revolution (see Source 3).
 They also focus on the slight slowing of the world's population growth rate in the last few years and the ability of humans to adapt to changing situations through research and innovation.